Treats cancer of the blood, bone, lung, breast, head, or neck. Also treats rheumatoid arthritis and psoriasis.

 Warnings While Using This Medicine

 - Using this medicine while you are pregnant can harm your unborn baby.
 The medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Use an effective form of birth control during treatment with methotrexate.
-For a man, continue birth control for at least 3 months after stopping treatment.
-For a woman, continue birth control until you have had two menstrual periods after stopping treatment.
-If a pregnancy occurs while you are using this medicine, tell your doctor right away.
+Men should continue birth control for at least 3 months after stopping treatment.
+Women should continue birth control for 2 menstrual periods after stopping treatment.
+Tell your doctor right away if pregnancy occurs while you are using this medicine.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
-You may need to have blood tests or other medical tests.
 Be sure to keep all appointments.
+Blood tests, urine tests, and chest x-rays may be needed periodically.

 Possible Side Effects While Using This Medicine